futurelogxyz/cloudbrain/content/reading/weread/gRPC Up and Running Building Cloud Native Applications with Go and Java for Docker and Kubernetes.md

 - 📌 When it comes to deadlines in gRPC, both the client and server can make their own independent and local determination about whether the RPC wassuccessful; this means their conclusions may not match.  ^CB-7aKDRgDPcD216lt6kfGvp4T1-55-16341-16602
     - ⏱ 2024-01-28 16:43:50
+## Enabling Extra Logging

+- 📌 One of the most common ways of debugging gRPC applications is by using extra logging.  ^CB-7aKDRgDPcD216lt6kfGvp4T1-88-2251-2336
+    - ⏱ 2024-02-13 11:19:08
+## The gRPC Server Reflection Protocol

+- 📌 With the gRPC server reflection, we don’t need to precompile service definitions to communicate with the service.  ^CB-7aKDRgDPcD216lt6kfGvp4T1-92-4497-4673
+    - ⏱ 2024-02-13 11:29:56
 # 读书笔记

 ## REST